Rhodes Ranger 29

-The Rhodes Ranger 29 is an American trailerable sailboat that was designed by Philip Rhodes as a cruiser and first built in 1960.
+The Rhodes Ranger 29 is a recreational keelboat designed by Philip Rhodes as a cruiser and first built in 1960.
 The boat is Rhodes' design #437.

 The Rhodes Ranger 29 can be confused with the 1971 Gary Mull-designed Ranger 29.

-A version built in the United Kingdom was marketed as the Santender 28.
+A version built in the United Kingdom was marketed as the Santander 28.

 Production

 The design was built by de Visser Shipyard in the Netherlands, starting in 1960, but it is now out of production.
 Seafarer Yachts imported the design into the United States.

 Design

-The Rhodes Ranger 29 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Rhodes Ranger 29 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig; a spooned, raked stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed modified long keel, with a cutaway forefoot.
 It displaces 7965 lb and carries 1900 lb of iron ballast, or, optionally, 2750 lb of lead ballast.

 The boat has a draft of 3.82 ft with the standard keel.

 The boat is normally fitted with a small outboard motor mounted in the lazarette well, or, optionally, an inboard motor mounted over the keel, for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides of the companionway ladder.
 The galley is equipped with a stove to port and a sink to starboard.
 The enclosed head is located just aft of the bow cabin on the port side, opposite a hanging locker.

 The design has a hull speed of 5.99 kn.